 Someone else (eg from a local authority) can also apply for a protection order on your behalf.

-You can apply for a protection order even if you (or the person you know) are already a victim of FGM, eg so that the victim can’t be prevented from returning to the UK.
+You can apply for a protection order even if you (or the person you know) are already a victim of FGM, for example so that the victim cannot be prevented from returning to the UK.

-You won’t have to reveal your identity or pay to apply for a protection order.
+You will not have to reveal your identity or pay to apply for a protection order.

 How to apply

-- form (C8) if you don’t want your address, or the address of the person you’re applying for, to be shared with the respondent
+form C8 if you do not want your address, or the address of the person you’re applying for, to be shared with the respondent

 Post or take your completed forms to the court you’re applying to.
 Read the guidance for a list of courts you can use.